 Android Auto is an important piece of the Android ecosystem and an irreplaceable feature for lots of users who value Android features on their car’s board computer.
 Especially Maps, Waze, calls, and multimedia playback.
 However, it seems that some users weren’t able to connect and configure Android Auto when pairing the car system and the Pocophone F1.

-This can be a dealbreaker for so many users which chose the Pocophone F1 as their daily driver.
+This can be a dealbreaker for so many users who chose the Pocophone F1 as their daily driver.
 Nonetheless, until the official patch addresses this, you can try these steps and, hopefully, make it work:

 - Reinstall the Android Auto app on the Pocaphone F1.